ohamzaahmad/ohamzaahmad/README.md

 # 💫 About Me:
-🔭 Currently conquering LeetCode puzzles like a coding superhero 🦸‍♂️🦸‍♀️ 🌱 Diving deep into image processing—pixel-perfect magic in the making! ✨ 👯 Looking to team up for awesome PHP & Python projects—let’s code together and make some tech waves! 🌊 🤔 In a quest to level up my DSA skills—give me all the algorithms, baby! 🧠💡 💬 Got questions?
-Let’s chat about anything and everything! 🎤🎉 😄 Pronouns: [insert pronouns here], but you can call me the coding wizard! 🧙‍♂️ ⚡ Fun fact: Did you know?
-A snail can sleep for 3 years. 😴 But I’ll be awake coding through the night! 🌙💻
+🔭 Currently conquering LeetCode puzzles like a coding superhero 🦸‍♂️🦸‍♀️<br>
+🌱 Diving deep into image processing—pixel-perfect magic in the making! ✨<br>
+👯 Looking to team up for awesome PHP & Python projects—let’s code together and make some tech waves! 🌊<br>
+🤔 In a quest to level up my DSA skills—give me all the algorithms, baby! 🧠💡<br>
+💬 Got questions?
+Let’s chat about anything and everything! 🎤🎉<br>
+😄 Pronouns: [insert pronouns here], but you can call me the coding wizard! 🧙‍♂️<br>
+⚡ Fun fact: Did you know?
+A snail can sleep for 3 years. 😴 But I’ll be awake coding through the night! 🌙💻<br>

 ## 🌐 Socials: